 How Much Will Magento Cost Your Business?

-Magento is an open-source software designed to power large ecommerce businesses.
+Magento is a powerful software designed to handle large ecommerce businesses.
 Below are Magento’s three packages along with the total price you can expect to pay for your website:

 - Magento Commerce ($22,000+)